Foto: Michael Reinhard

 Franziska Gallusser

 4764 pipes, 25'500kg in weight and 67 sounding stops – these figures belong to the instrument that has been enthroned at the head of the renovated Grosse Tonhalle since the 2021/22 season: our Kuhn organ.
-This season, the «Queen of Instruments» will be used in twelve concerts, such as the second International Organ Days Zurich, where it will take centre stage for three days.
+This season, the «Queen of Instruments» will be used in different concerts, such as the International Organ Days Zurich, where it will take centre stage for three days.
 For this to be possible, however, much has to be planned, considered and prepared in advance.

 The organ builder as supervisor